WROC-TV: History

-Programming

-Syndicated programming

-Syndicated programming on WROC-TV includes Wheel of Fortune, Jeopardy!, and Inside Edition.
-All are distributed by CBS Media Ventures.

 News operation

-In August 1957, WROC-TV began airing the area's first 11 o'clock broadcast called Eleventh Hour News.
+In August 1957, WROC-TV began airing the area's first 11 p.m. broadcast called Eleventh Hour News.
 Regular sports segments were added to the show on April 7, 1958.
 WROC-TV enjoyed ratings dominance with popular anchorman Tom Decker and weatherman Bob Mills.
 Anne Keefe, another well-known talent who split time between WROC radio and TV, contributed to the station's success in the 1960s and 1970s.
 However, by the mid-1970s, Decker, Mills and Keefe left.
 The loss of these popular veteran broadcasters and the station's failure to keep up with changing technology lead to a ratings slump that lasted more than three decades.

 From the mid-1970s through the early 2000s, WROC-TV's newscasts struggled in the Nielsen ratings, usually placing a distant third behind WOKR/WHAM-TV and WHEC-TV.
 Even with the strong NBC prime time lineup in the mid-to-late 1980s (the last few years of WROC-TV's affiliation contract with NBC) and the CBS lineup during the early 2000s, its newscasts remained stubbornly in third place.
+Indeed, the subpar performance of channel 8's news department was a major factor in NBC moving to WHEC-TV in 1989.

-However, after finally establishing some stability with its anchor team, market share has been growing over the course of the past decade.
+However, after WROC finally established some stability with its anchor team, market share has been growing over the course of the past decade.
 In the November 2008 ratings period, WROC-TV's 11 p.m. newscast finished ahead of slumping WHEC-TV for the first time in many years.

 After becoming operated by Nexstar, WUHF's separate news department was shut down.
 Two anchors, a producer, and a photographer were added to WROC-TV's news staff.
 The remainder of its personnel was laid-off in this move.
 On September 1, 2005, a nightly half-hour prime time broadcast (produced by WROC-TV) called Fox First at 10 began airing on WUHF.
 Originating from a secondary set at this station's facilities, the show eventually expanded to 45 minutes followed by a fifteen-minute sports highlight program known as Sports Extra.
 On September 13, 2010, this station began airing a weekday 4 p.m. newscast for a half-hour (an area first).
 As of 2011, WROC-TV's newscasts remain in third place overall.
 On September 4, 2012, WROC-TV became the second Rochester area TV station to have upgraded its local newscasts to high definition.
 The 10 p.m. newscast on WUHF was included in the upgrade.
-WROC's relationship with WUHF ended in December 2013 due to Sinclair's purchase of the assets of ABC affiliate WHAM-TV (along with the sale of its license to an affiliated company), and the re-location of WUHF to its facilities.
+WROC's relationship with WUHF ended in December 2013 due to Sinclair's purchase of the assets of ABC affiliate WHAM-TV (along with the sale of its license to an affiliated company), and the relocation of WUHF to its facilities.
 WUHF's 10 p.m. newscast was replaced by a WHAM-produced version on January 1, 2014.